Post Doctoral Training Programs

 Birmingham/Atlanta Geriatric Research, Education, and Clinical Center (GRECC)

 The Birmingham/Atlanta GRECC is the most recently funded in the VA GRECC program.
-The GRECC is directed by Dr. Patricia Goode at UAB, with Dr. Ted Johnson serving as the Atlanta site director.
+The GRECC is directed by Dr. Patricia Goode at UAB, with Dr. Camille Vaughan serving as the Atlanta site director.
 It has three primary foci: genitourinary disorders, mobility disorders, and palliative care.
 Genitourinary disorders and mobility assessment clinics are being established at both VA sites using common protocols and databases.
-These provide the infrastructure for developing clinical research and training programs in the GRECC these focus areas.
+These provide the infrastructure for developing clinical research and training programs in the GRECC for these focus areas.
 The GRECC is also developing clinical, training, and research activities in the area of palliative care.

 The purpose of the VA Advanced Fellowship in Geriatrics is to offer post-specialty education to foster the development of leadership in health care issues of the elderly.
 The program capitalizes on the international prominence of VA's Geriatric Research, Education, and Clinical Centers (GRECCs) to provide outstanding training opportunities in clinical practice, to contribute to the improvement of clinical practice, and to advance scholarly pursuits that will benefit care for elderly veterans and all older Americans.
 Physician fellows must have completed an ACGME or AOA accredited residency, and either already be certified or are actively pursuing board certification.
 This program shall not lead to board-eligibility in Geriatrics for physicians.
 Non-physicians must be post-doctoral for an associated health discipline.